Biden or Trump? Why being undecided in 2020 might not be such a bad thing

 "I am not undecided really — I am morally torn"

 Writer and gardener living in between, empowering empaths and survivors through story.
-Let's get connected on Medium: https://medium.com/@siennamaeheath
+Follow her on Medium here.

 I am the undecided unicorn voter you've been searching for.
 And I am not undecided really — I am morally torn.